easyops-cn/next-core/etc/brick-kit.api.md

     getFakeKernel: typeof _dev_only_getFakeKernel;
     checkoutTplContext: (...args: any[]) => void;
     updateStoryboard: typeof _dev_only_updateStoryboard;
-    updateStoryboardByRoute: typeof _dev_only_updateStoryboardByRoute;
-    updateStoryboardByTemplate: typeof _dev_only_updateStoryboardByTemplate;
-    updateStoryboardBySnippet: typeof _dev_only_updateStoryboardBySnippet;
     updateTemplatePreviewSettings: typeof _dev_only_updateTemplatePreviewSettings;
-    updateSnippetPreviewSettings: typeof _dev_only_updateSnippetPreviewSettings;
-    updateFormPreviewSettings: typeof _dev_only_updateFormPreviewSettings;
 };

 // Warning: (ae-forgotten-export) The symbol "featureFlagsProps" needs to be exported by the entry point index.d.ts